japinell/KU-CBC-Homework-14-Tech-Blog/README.md

 ```
 The application can be run from Heroku [here](https://ku-cbc-homework-14-tech-blog.herokuapp.com/).

+### TODO

+Enable the administration of user accounts (not required for this release).

 ## Usage

 The application has been coded to perform CRUD operations against a live database using the most common HTTP methods for REST APIs: _GET_, _POST_, _PUT_, and _DELETE_.
 Therefore, make sure to follow the [Installation](#installation) instructions above if you want to test the application in your development environment.